-(2) In October 2022, our Board of Directors approved a stock repurchase program replacing our previously authorized program.
-This program was openended and authorized repurchases of shares of our common stock up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
-In January 2024, our Board of Directors approved a new stock repurchase program, replacing the October 2022 stock repurchase program which was terminated.
-The new program is open-ended and authorizes repurchases of shares of our common stock from time to time, up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
-The new stock repurchase program became effective on January 23, 2024, and will remain in effect until the total authorized amount is expended or until further action by our Board of Directors.
+(2) In January 2024, our Board of Directors approved a new stock repurchase program replacing our previously authorized October 2022 stock repurchase program, which was terminated prior to its expiration.
+The current program is open-ended and authorizes repurchases of shares of our common stock from time to time up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
+This program remains in effect until the total authorized amount is expended or until further action by our Board of Directors.